natalieagus/50002/docs/Hardware/a_basics-of-info.md

 Firstly, most computers chooses to use the **most significant bit (MSB)** as the indicator of whether a particular integer is positive or negative.

 {: .important}
+> Signed or unsigned?
+>
-You can't tell whether a device supports signed or unsigned bits by staring at its output bits.
-This information need to be given to you **beforehand**, i.e: given when you bought the machine and read the **specifications**, or given to you in problem sets or quiz.
+> You can't tell whether a device supports signed or unsigned bits by looking at its output bits alone.
+To determine whether a machine is signed or unsigned, you need to check specific documentation or system properties related to the machine or software.

 For example:
 * `00101` is a positive number: $$2^2 + 2^0 = 5$$